 In October 2022, Swift released Midnights, her 10th studio album, which she calls a “collection of music written in the middle of the night, a journey through terrors and sweet dreams.”
 Before the close of Oct.
 21, Midnights broke Spotify’s record of the most-streamed album in a single day, along with Apple Music declaring it their “biggest pop album of all time.”
-She also made Billboard Hot 100 chart history that month after Midnights was released when she had 10 songs in the top 10.
-She was the first artist to do so.
+She also made Billboard Hot 100 chart history that month after Midnights was released when she had 10 songs in the top 10, making her the first artist to do so.

 According to Forbes, an estimated 70% of Swift’s 2022 earnings can be attributed to her back catalog (past music), including albums she owns the masters of, like 2020 surprise albums folklore and evermore, and those she’s slowly reclaiming with rereleases.
-In 2021, Swift continued re-recording and re-releasing her first six albums in an effort to gain back the rights to her songs after her original recordings/masters were bought to her dismay.
-That year, she released two re-recorded albums — Fearless (Taylor’s Version) and Red (Taylor’s Version) — with never-heard-before “From The Vault” songs.
+Swift started re-recording her first six albums in an effort to gain back the rights to her songs after the masters to her original catalog were bought to her dismay in 2019.
+In 2021, she released Fearless (Taylor’s Version) and Red (Taylor’s Version), with never-heard-before “From The Vault” songs, and is continuing her journey in 2023 with the July 7 release of Speak Now (Taylor’s Version).
 Swift is guaranteeing she’ll own these recordings with this process, which is a smart career move that has also become lucrative because of high sales, record streams, and profits from associated merch.
-While she took a break from re-recordings to release Midnights, there’s more to come.
-Easter eggs in her “Bejeweled” music video point to Speak Now followed by 1989 as her next two re-recorded albums.

-Swift is also back in tour mode.
-On March 17, her Eras Tour kicks off in Glendale, Ariz., and makes 52 stops.
+Swift is also back in tour mode, as her Eras Tour kicked off on March 17 and is currently scheduled to go on until August 2024, with new international dates being added in June.
 The ticket sales for her first tour in five years caused Ticketmaster to announce they were experiencing “historically unprecedented demand” and would cancel the planned general on-sale.
 Swift took to Instagram in response to Ticketmaster, writing: “To those who didn’t get tickets, all I can say is that my hope is to provide more opportunities for us to all get together and sing these songs,” she said.
-She also pointed out that 2.4 million people got tickets for her tour, which is bound to increase her wealth.
+She also pointed out that 2.4 million people got tickets for her U.S. shows, which is bound to increase her wealth.

 9 Ways Taylor Swift Makes Her Millions